mlcommons/inference/Submission_Guidelines.md

 ### Is there an automatic way to run the MLPerf inference benchmarks?

-MLPerf inference submissions are expected on different hardware and related software stacks.
-For this reason, only reference implementations are provided by MLCommons and they can guide submitters to make their own optimal implementations for their software/hardware stack.
-Also, all the previous implementations are made available in the MLCommons Inference results repositories and they can also guide submitters in doing their own implementations.
+MLPerf inference submissions are expected to be run on various hardware and supported software stacks.
+Therefore, MLCommons provides only reference implementations to guide submitters in creating optimal implementations for their specific software and hardware configurations.
+Additionally, all implementations used for MLPerf inference submissions are available in the MLCommons Inference results repositories, offering further guidance for submitters developing their own implementations.

-[The MLCommons taskforce on automation and reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md) has automated all the MLCommons inference tasks using the [MLCommons CM language](https://github.com/mlcommons/ck/blob/master/cm) and [this readme](https://github.com/mlcommons/ck/tree/master/docs/mlperf/inference) can guide you in running the reference implementations with very minimal effort.
-Currently, this automation supports MLCommons reference implementations, Nvidia implementations, and C++ implementations for Onnxruntime and TFLite.
-Feel free to join the [taskforce Discord channel](https://discord.gg/8jbEM4J6Ff) if you have any questions.

-The previous MLPerf inference results are aggregated in [Collective Knowledge platform (MLCommons CK playground)](platform) as [reproducible experiments](https://access.cknowledge.org/playground/?action=experiments)  and can be used by submitters to compare their results with the previous ones while adding various derived metrics (such as performance/watt) and constraints.

 ### Expected time to do benchmark runs
 1. Closed submission under data enter needs offline and server scenario runs with a minimum of ten minutes needed for both.